 Nissan e-NV200 Combi range

-There are two quoted ranges offered by Nissan for the e-NV200 Combi.
-A range of 187 miles is estimated in low-speed city driving, while the figure reduces to 124 miles for mixed high and low-speed driving.
-This second figure is a realistic one in everyday motoring, especially if you’re regularly driving around town on short trips.
+A range of 124 miles is estimated for mixed high and low-speed driving.
+We think this is realistic for everyday motoring, especially if you’re regularly driving around town on short trips.

 Go for a higher-spec Acenta or Evalia model and Nissan adds heating and cooling to the battery pack to help it deliver a more consistent energy supply.
 Nissan also offers a Heat Pack that allows you to heat or cool the interior before you drive, so the battery energy is saved for the journey.

-Higher-spec Acenta and Evalia models offer rapid charging through a 'CHAdeMO' socket.
-This can recharge a flat battery to 80% capacity in 40 minutes, conditions permitting, although like the Leaf there’s a limit to the number of fast charges you can put through the battery in a 24-hour period, to prevent it from overheating.
+Higher-spec Acenta and Evalia models offer rapid charging through a CHAdeMO socket.
+This can recharge a flat battery to 80% capacity in 50 minutes, conditions permitting, although like the Leaf there’s a limit to the number of fast charges you can put through the battery in a 24-hour period to prevent it from overheating.

 There’s an eight-year/100,000-mile warranty on the e-NV200’s battery.
 If battery capacity rises no higher than nine bars out of 12 on the dashboard display when recharging, Nissan will replace the battery free of charge under the warranty.